Why did Independent Life create its Payee Protection Policy?

 The sale of structured settlement payment rights is governed by Section 5891 of the U.S. Internal Revenue Code and Structured Settlement Protection Acts in 49 states.
 The purpose of these Acts is to protect recipients of structured settlements who are involved in the process of transferring their payment rights by imposing an onerous excise tax on the buyer of the payment rights unless a judge agrees that the proposed transfer is in the “best interest” of the payee and issues a Qualified Order approving the transfer.

 The determination of what constitutes the “best interest” varies widely from courtroom to courtroom in the United States.
 One constant, however, is the requirement for the life insurance company to be a named party and served with any court filings pertaining to the transfer.

-Independent Life has created the first Payee Protection Policy in the structured settlement industry to offer SECURITY for our payees.
-We will take the extra steps to re-engage the professionals that established the payment plan to secure it or weigh in on the wisdom of changing it.
+Independent Life created the first Payee Protection Policy in the structured settlement industry to offer SECURITY for our payees.
+We take the extra steps to re-engage the professionals that established the payment plan to secure it or weigh in on the wisdom of changing it.
 Independent Life will attempt to protect its payees from any and all proposed transfer petitions we view as unfair to our payees.

 Download a copy of our Payee Protection Policy